 Mode/External Trigger.
-The input J15 - Mode/External Trigger, is the connection through which Mode Pair pulse sequences or pulse triggers are applied to the MBTS.
-The MBTS will trigger from only Type 2, Type 3/A, Type B, and Type C pulse sequences applied at this port.
-Mode Pair sequences must comply with the timing characteristics specified in National Air Standard (NAS) documents.
+The input J15 - Mode/External Trigger, is the connection through which Mode Pair pulse sequences, pulse triggers, or modulating data are applied to the MBTS.
+The MBTS will trigger from only Type 2, Type 3/A, Type B, Type C, and Mode 4 pulse sequences applied at this port.
+Mode Pair sequences must comply with the timing characteristics specified in National Air Standard (NAS) and ICAO documents.
 Out of tolerance Mode Pair pulses or pulse sequences are ignored by the MBTS.